 fast code completion.
 We also provide the theme file we use for our own components

 so that developers can apply the same theme to theirs.
-Our CI/CD pipeline publishes the library to a primate NPM registry, which
+Our CI/CD pipeline publishes the library to a private NPM registry, which

 allows appropriately configured